 “If there’s anything you need to know about success is that it isn’t always easy,” he wrote.
 “There will always be people who’ll make life difficult.
 There will always be people whose goal is to make your life miserable.
 But these people are almost always the reason why we succeed.
 If it weren’t for their constant belittling of us, we won’t develop the mental toughness which is key to overcoming so many hurdles in life.”

 As long as there are people, there will always be talk.
-We don’t have to listen to every advice or every piece of nasty criticism.
+We don’t have to listen to every piece of advice or every piece of nasty criticism.
 We only need to discern which types of feedback should be acknowledged, and which are not helpful.
 Take criticism gracefully, and learn from it so you would improve.

 This book was nothing like the autobiographies I’ve read in the past.
 The author chose to publish photos of his family and his colleagues, which made the book all the more endearing.
 It was less of a book and more of an invitation to his life: I felt like I was talking to an uncle or a family friend about life and business.